temporal-community/temporal-ai-agent/README.md

 Work in progress.

 This demo shows a multi-turn conversation with an AI agent running inside a Temporal workflow.
 The goal is to collect information towards a goal.
-There's a simple DSL input for collecting information (currently set up to use mock functions to search for events, book flights around those events then create an invoice for those flights, see `send_message.py`).
+There's a simple DSL input for collecting information (currently set up to use mock functions to search for events, book flights around those events then create an invoice for those flights).
 The AI will respond with clarifications and ask for any missing information to that goal.
 It uses a local LLM via Ollama.

 ## Setup
+* See .env_example for the required environment variables.
 * Requires an OpenAI key for the gpt-4o model.
 Set this in the `OPENAI_API_KEY` environment variable in .env
-* Requires a rapidapi key for sky-scrapper (how we find flights).
+* Requires a Rapidapi key for sky-scrapper (how we find flights).
 Set this in the `RAPIDAPI_KEY` environment variable in .env
     * It's free to sign up and get a key at [RapidAPI](https://rapidapi.com/apiheya/api/sky-scrapper)
     * If you're lazy go to `tools/search_flights.py` and replace the `get_flights` function with the mock `search_flights_example` that exists in the same file.
 * Requires a Stripe key for the `create_invoice` tool.
 Set this in the `STRIPE_API_KEY` environment variable in .env
     * It's free to sign up and get a key at [Stripe](https://stripe.com/)
     * If you're lazy go to `tools/create_invoice.py` and replace the `create_invoice` function with the mock `create_invoice_example` that exists in the same file.
-* See .env_example for the required environment variables.
 * Install and run Temporal.
 Follow the instructions in the [Temporal documentation](https://learn.temporal.io/getting_started/python/dev_environment/#set-up-a-local-temporal-service-for-development-with-temporal-cli) to install and run the Temporal server.
 * Install the dependencies: `poetry install`